Songs from the Labyrinth

 Songs from the Labyrinth is the eighth studio album by British singer-songwriter Sting.
 On this album, he collaborates with Bosnian lutenist Edin Karamazov.
-The album features music by John Dowland (1563–1626), a lutenist and songwriter.
+The album features music by John Dowland (1563–1626), a late Renaissance composer and lutenist.
 It entered the UK Official Albums Chart at number 24 and reached number 25 on the Billboard 200.
 The release was a slow seller for a Sting album, his first since 1986's Bring on the Night to fail to break the UK top 10.

 The album was released and re-released in several versions: LP vinyl and CD editions with 23 tracks, a CD/DVD edition with 8 tracks on the CD and a DVD documentary, The Journey and the Labyrinth (released in both "CD size" and "DVD size" packaging), and a CD re-release with 26 tracks (including live versions of Sting's own "Fields of Gold" and "Message in a Bottle", originally recorded with The Police).
 In late August 2013, a "Dowland Anniversary Edition" was released, which includes 32 tracks on one CD (the full original album, six live versions of album tracks and Sting's non-Dowland live songs), as well as a DVD with the original documentary.